Scripture Focus: 2 Samuel 7.12-14

 Nathan’s prophecy in response to David’s proposal to build a “house for God” is multifaceted.
 It touches the immediate future and our future in eternity with Christ simultaneously.
 The son Nathan refers to is not only Solomon but all the kings of Israel, ending ultimately with the King of Kings, Christ himself.

 Despite Israel’s weakness, God chose to show his strength in them.

 Despite rebellious immaturity, God chose to set over them (and us) a better king—one in his image.

 Despite childish thoughts of God needing a house, God stooped to enter Solomon’s Temple.

-Despite the sinfulness of David’s line of descendants, Christ lowered himself to be born the Son of David.
+Despite the sinfulness of David’s line, Christ lowered himself to be born the Son of David.

 It is in Christ, Paul tells us, that all of God’s promises are, “Yes” and “Amen.”
-We, like Israel and David, are loved and used by God despite our immaturity and are called toward growth and development of greater faith.
+(2 Corinthians 1.20) We, like Israel and David, are loved and used by God despite our immaturity and are called toward growth and development of greater faith.

 The house we must build for God is in our own hearts.

 We build it in hope, with humility and obedience, with repentance and faith.